kovidgoyal/kitty/docs/kittens/panel.rst

     This kitten currently only works on X11 desktops and Wayland compositors that support the `wlr layer shell protocol
     <https://wayland.app/protocols/wlr-layer-shell-unstable-v1#compositor-support>`__
+    (which is almost all of them except the usually crippled GNOME).

 Using this kitten is simple, for example::